It's no secret that Apple wants to build a car - but their favoured automotive partners might have just pulled into view.

 Reuters has received word from sources within BMW that senior executives from Apple, including CEO Tim Cook, took a tour of the German carmaker's Leipzig factory last year to learn how it makes the i3 electric car.

-The visit included talks between senior BMW staff and the Apple contingent over possible partnerships in creating an Apple Car - though the sources told Reuters that the talks ended inconclusively, with the Californian tech giant keen to explore building a passenger car independently.
+The visit included talks between senior BMW staff and the Apple contingent over possible sponsored_longforms in creating an Apple Car - though the sources told Reuters that the talks ended inconclusively, with the Californian tech giant keen to explore building a passenger car independently.
 Word of the tour has only recently come to light after it was mentioned in a report in Germany's Manager-Magazin in late July.

 BMW was also said to be cautious about selling a competitive edge to further Apple's automotive dreams: BMW is apparently happy to licence parts to Apple, while Apple executives were keen to quiz BMW board members about tooling and mass production.